metaterminal/metaterminal.fyi/content/fiction/murder-on-the-overland-limited.md

 Oh, loads.
 Most of them are introduced by trying to map the original story onto a set of real circumstances.

 Obviously, the lawsuit over Southern Pacific Transportation Company was completely invented; there was no such lawsuit of any kind.
-The railway companies were much too powerful to get tangled up with that sort of thing, anyway.
+The railway companies were much too powerful to get tangled up with that sort of thing.

 (Some incidental details are true.
 At this time, the headquarters of Southern Pacific really were in the same building as a Pinkerton office.)